LearnTeachCode/intro-javascript-class/week-2/2-3-function-intro-challenges.md

 Because they keep your code modular and **DRY** (Don't Repeat Yourself, an important principle for programming and tech in general)!

-Keeping your code modular helps you organize everything better.
-Messy code is like a messy desk with papers scattered all over it -- that makes it harder to find things!
-Messiness also makes it harder to debug your code if anything breaks.
-So, wrapping up your code in different functions is a bit like organizing your desk and putting things into boxes and separate piles.
+Just like it's harder to find things if you have a messy office with papers scattered all over the place, it's harder to find the cause of a bug if your *code* is scattered all over the place!
+Organizing your code into separate functions helps *so much*, just like using boxes and filing cabinets to organize your office.

 <br/>